-LATE REQUEST FOR A SPECIAL PROJECT 2018-2020
+REQUEST FOR A SPECIAL PROJECT 2019-2021

+MEMBER STATE: Sweden

+Principal Investigator : Qiong Zhang

+Affiliation: Department of Physical Geography

+Address: Svante Arrhenius väg 8 10691 Stockholm Sweden

+E-mail: qiong.zhang@natgeo.su.se

-MEMBER STATE: Sweden This form needs to be submitted via the relevant National Meteorological Service.
-Principal Investigator 1 : Qiong Zhang Affiliation: Department o of Physical G eography Address: Svante Arrhenius väg 8 10691 Stockholm Sweden E-mail: qiong.zhang@natgeo.su.se Other researchers: Qiang Li, Qiang Zhang Project Title: Simulating the green Sahara with EC-Earth 3.2 If this is a continuation of an existing project, please state the computer project account assigned previously.
+Other researchers: Qiang Li, Qiang Zhang

+Project Title: Simulating the green Sahara with EC-Earth 3.2

+If this is a continuation of an existing project, please state the computer project account assigned previously.
 SPSEZHAN Starting year: (A project can have a duration of up to 3 years, agreed at the beginning of the project.)
-2018 Would you accept support for 1 year only, if necessary?
-YES [NO NO Computer resources required for the years: (To make changes to an existing project please submit an amended version of the original form.)
-2018 2019 2020 High Performance Computing Facility (SBU) 10.000.000 Accumulated data storage (total archive volume) 2 (GB) 50000 An electronic copy of this form must be sent vi ia e-mail to: specia ıl_projects (@ecmwf.int Electronic copy of the form sent on (please spec cify date): Nove mber 30, 2 017 Continue overl leaf the second project year.
+2019 Would you accept support for 1 year only, if necessary?
+YES 🖂 NO special\projects@ecmwf.int

+Computer resources required for 2019 (To make changes to an existing project please submit a version of the original form.)
+2019 2020 2021 High Performance Computing Facility (SBU) 15.000.000 20.000.000 15.000.000 Accumulated data storage (total archive volume) (GB) 5000 5000 5000

-Jun 2017
+An electronic copy of this form must be sent via e-mail to:

+Electronic copy of the form sent on (please specify date):

+June 26, 2018

+Continue overleaf

+Page 1 of 6

-1 The Principal Investigator will act as contact person for this Special Project and, in particular, will be asked to register the project, provide an annual progress report of the project's activities, etc. 2 If e.g. you archive x GB in year one and y GB in year two and don't delete anything you need to request x + y GB for
+&lt;sup>1 The Principal Investigator will act as contact person for this Special Project and, in particular, will be asked to register the project, provide an annual progress report of the project's activities, etc.

+$^{2}$ If e.g. you archive x GB in year one and y GB in year two and don't delete anything you need to request x + y GB for the second project year.

+Principal Investigator:

-Principal Investigator: Qiong Zhang
+Qiong Zhang

+Project Title:

-Project Title: Simulating the green Sahara with EC-Earth 3.2
+Simulating the green Sahara with EC-Earth 3.2